New Trip Dates for 2024 TBA

 There is no better time than in February when the Antarctic season is in full swing in the height of their summer.
-Ice and snow-capped terrains on the peninsula have begun to melt exposing rocky beaches, making it ideal for Zodiacs to land.
-Whales arrive en masse and Penguin chicks are present and plentiful throughout the many colonies that we visit.
+Ice and snow-capped terrains on the peninsula have begun to melt, exposing rocky beaches, making it ideal for Zodiacs to land.
+Whales arrive en masse, and Penguin chicks are present and plentiful throughout the many colonies that we visit.

-Our daily schedule while on board is based on the day’s location and weather dependent but tends to mirror a safari schedule with morning and afternoon excursions with sails through the night and in between early and afternoon activity.
-A ‘typical’ day may include whales swimming alongside the ship, fluking in the distance or boldly breaching by your zodiac.
+Our daily schedule while on board is based on the day’s location and weather dependent but tends to mirror a safari schedule with morning and afternoon excursions with sails through the night and between early and afternoon activity.
+A ‘typical’ day may include whales swimming alongside the ship, fluking in the distance, or boldly breaching by your zodiac.
 Or it may involve being struck by the quirky and intricate activity that takes place in a penguin colony, be it the Chinstrap, Adéelie, Rockhopper, or Gentoo penguins or the rare Emperor penguin that may appear on the path.

 Ascents on landings provide spectacular 360-degree views.
 However, sailing under a pink skylight that never seems to turn off or sitting on the deck in silence so steely yet occasionally punctuated by glaciers calving in the distance provides a thin slice of what life may have been like for early explorers back in the day.

 (Don't let the faraway date fool you.
 Early commitments are essential for Antarctica.
 The ship will book up as there will be other travelers onboard.
 That's why this was planned so far in advance.
-If interested, I suggest committing asap.
+If interested, I suggest committing ASAP.
 It's well worth it!)